-$56,000 Tesla Model 3 Review: Best & most fun car I've ever driven!
-The Model 3 is Tesla's most affordable car in their current lineup and it's already the best selling all-electric car in the US and the best selling mid-size premium sedan in the US.
+Tesla Model 3 Review: Best & most fun car I've ever driven!
+Model 3 is currently the most affordable Tesla.
+In the US it's the best-selling all-electric car & mid-size premium sedan.

 As long as I have my smartphone with Bluetooth enabled, the Model 3 senses when I'm near the car and it will automatically unlock when I press to open the door, and it's ready to drive when I sit down.